bouncepaw/mycorrhiza/README.md

         Used when -auth-method=fixed.
 Path to file with user credentials. (default "mycocredentials.json") -home string
         The home page (default "home")
+  -icon string
+        What to show in the navititle in the beginning, before the colon (default "🍄") -name string
-  -port string
+        What is the name of your wiki (default "wiki") -port string
-        Port to serve the wiki at (default "1737") -title string
+        Port to serve the wiki at (default "1737") -url string
-        How to call your wiki in the navititle (default "🍄") -url string
         URL at which your wiki can be found.
 Used to generate feeds (default "http://0.0.0.0:$port") -user-tree string